 Snowcone

-with Diana Koncan
+with Diana Koncan & many others

 Toronto constantly struggles with the challenge of designing for polar extremes.
 The inaugural 2015 Winterstations competition picked 5 designs to reanimate the lifeless lifeguard stations and underutilized beaches in the winter.